| |

 naturally in most real-world optimization

 scenarios.
-As evolutionary
+As evolutionary algorithms

-algorithms possess several characteristics that are desirable for
+possess several characteristics that

-this type of problem, this class of search strategies has
+this class of search strategies has

-been used for multiobjective optimization for more than a decade.
+been used for multiobjective optimization

-Meanwhile evolutionary multiobjective optimization has become
+evolutionary multiobjective optimization

-established as a separate subdiscipline combining the fields of
+subdiscipline combining the fields

-evolutionary computation and classical multiple criteria decision
+of evolutionary computation and classical

-This tutorial gives an overview
+tutorial gives an overview of evolutionary

-of evolutionary multiobjective optimization
+multiobjective optimization

-with the focus on methods and theory.
+(EMO) with the focus on methods and

+theory.
 On the one hand, basic principles

 of multiobjective optimization are